Jiajia-Cui/specs/README.md

 If you think any of the specifications are unclear or incorrect please raise an issue in this repo.
 If you would like to see an improvement / feature of the protocol please raise an issue in this repo to open a discussion on the topic.

 We are currently not accepting pull requests on this repo.

 ## [Protocol](./protocol/)
 This directory contains the protocol specifications.
 The Platonic ideal is that this directory contains all that is needed to write an implementation of Vega that is compatible with [vegaprotocol/vega](https://github.com/vegaprotocol/vega) (currently private repo).
+A good starting point is [./protocol/README.md](./protocol/README.md).

 ## [Glossaries](./glossaries/)
 These are quick reference points for general terminology we use.
 Some of the specs are really dense with trading terms